BinaryResearch/centrifuge-toolkit/README.md

 # Centrifuge

 Centrifuge simplifies the application of statistical and machine learning techniques to the analysis of information in binary files.
-Statistical properties of different types of information can be visualized, measured and objectively quantified.
+Statistical properties of different types of information can be straightforwardly visualized, measured and objectively quantified.

 <hr>